|

 f.

-exam is scheduled, unless it is related to temporary total disability (TT).
+scheduled, unless it is related to temporary total disability (TT);

 i.